debops/debops/misc/backup/README.md

 [DebOps](http://debops.org/) project.

-Current list of git repositories is stored in `backup-data.txt` file (it is a shell script with list of repositories stored in arrays, sourced by the main script).
-This file is downloaded directly from GitHub, so that the list of repositories can be easily updated (new roles are added from time to time, some roles are removed, etc.) and kept current without changing the main script.
+Current list of git repositories is stored in `backup-data.txt` file (it is a shell script with the list of repositories stored in arrays, sourced by the main script).
+This file is downloaded directly from GitHub, so that the list of the repositories can be easily updated (new roles are added from time to time, some roles are removed, etc.) and kept up-to-date without changing the main script.

 #### Security

-To prevent tampering and code injection by a MITM attack in the part of the script sourced from the data file, list of repositories is signed by a GPG key `0xA1BAC21E8F22D9E4` (author's own key) and signature is provided in a separate file.
+To prevent tampering and code injection by a MITM attack in the part of the script sourced from the data file, the list of repositories is signed by a GPG key `0xA1BAC21E8F22D9E4` (author's own key) and signature is provided in a separate file.
 Backup script downloads both files to a random temporary directory and checks the validity of the signature before sourcing the data file.
 If the